Efficient Dual-domain Image Dehazing with Haze Prior Perception: Experiments

 \subsubsection{Quantitative Comparisons}

-Table~\ref{tab: table2} presents quantitative comparisons between DGFDNet and state-of-the-art methods on two synthetic and two real-world datasets.
+Table~\ref{tab: table2} quantitatively compares DGFDNet with SOTA methods on two synthetic and two real-world datasets.
 Bold and underlined values indicate the best and second-best results, respectively.
-Overall, our method outperforms all existing approaches across all datasets.
+DGFDNet outperforms all existing methods across all datasets.

-Compared to classical CNN-based methods like FocalNet~\cite{10377428} and OKNet~\cite{cui2024omni}, DGFDNet improves PSNR by 1.36 dB and 1.39 dB on SOTS-Indoor, and by 0.80 dB and 0.83 dB on SOTS-Outdoor, while using roughly half the parameters and less than half the FLOPs.
-Unlike FocalNet, which also adopts dual-domain selection mechanism with spatial attention, our method integrates dark channel-guided attention for more precise haze localization and a full-frequency modulation unit to better handle varying degradation levels.
+Compared to CNN-based methods like FocalNet~\cite{10377428} and OKNet~\cite{cui2024omni}, DGFDNet improves PSNR by 1.36 dB and 1.39 dB on SOTS-Indoor, and by 0.80 dB and 0.83 dB on SOTS-Outdoor, while using about half the parameters and less than half the FLOPs.
+Unlike FocalNet, which uses dual-domain selection with spatial attention, DGFDNet incorporates dark channel-guided attention for more accurate haze localization and a full-frequency modulation unit to better handle varying degradation levels.

-Compared to the heavy DCMPNet~\cite{Zhang_2024_CVPR}, DGFDNet achieves comparable results on SOTS-Indoor with only 12.0\% of its parameters and 19.7\% of its FLOPs.
-On SOTS-Outdoor, DGFDNet surpasses DCMPNet by 1.95 dB PSNR and 0.002 SSIM, demonstrating enhanced robustness in complex outdoor conditions.
-This improvement mainly arises from the PCGB module, which effectively mitigates the limitations of traditional dark channel priors.
+Compared to the heavy DCMPNet~\cite{Zhang_2024_CVPR}, DGFDNet achieves comparable results on SOTS-Indoor with just 12.0\% of the parameters and 19.7\% of the FLOPs.
+On SOTS-Outdoor, it outperforms DCMPNet by 1.95 dB in PSNR and 0.002 in SSIM, showing better robustness in complex conditions.
+This improvement is driven by the PCGB module, which mitigates the limitations of the original dark channel prior.
+With similar resource budgets, DGFDNet consistently surpasses the lightweight PGH2Net~\cite{su2025prior}, with 0.48 dB higher PSNR on SOTS-Indoor and 0.99 dB PSNR and 0.006 SSIM improvements on SOTS-Outdoor, balancing accuracy and efficiency.